 • Repeated comments suggested adding a small-bowl or mini-ramp for beginners.

 Additional repeated comments to make the new skatepark welcoming and accessible included requests for shade, lighting (which will be provided) and spectator seating outside skating areas.
-Washrooms and drinking fountains were also requested and are available at Centennial Recreation Centre.
+Washrooms and drinking fountains were also requested and are available at the Centennial Recreation Centre.

 March 2025